kimjiwonpg98/shopping-cart/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'kr.co.cart.cart' is invalid and this project uses 'kr.co.shoppingcart.cart' instead.
+* The original package name 'kr.co.shopping-cart.cart' is invalid and this project uses 'kr.co.shoppingcart.cart' instead.

 # Getting Started